xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

 ## Tests

-### Advertisement 4000 rules and verification of the resources consumed
+### Advertisement 3000 rules and verification of the resources consumed

+We verify the advertisement at the BGP peer level first:

 <div class="highlighter-rouge">
 <pre class="highlight">